 LAPU has adopted the Publication Manual of the American Psychological Association, Seventh Edition (APA) as the primary style guide for all coursework submitted unless otherwise communicated in writing by a course instructor.
 The APA manual provides a full description of plagiarism and self-plagiarism.
 Students are responsible for compliance with the ethical code, but simply stated, plagiarism is the intentional or unintentional presentation in writing or orally of another person’s work to include words, ideas, or any other information as one’s own original work without providing proper credit (APA, 2020).
 LAPU upholds research excellence and strongly encourages students to provide ample support for claims in the research or academic process.
 Providing support and credit to others signifies the breadth and depth of a student’s accumulated knowledge and therefore students should strive for excellence in their research and all academic coursework.

-Another form of plagiarism occurs when a student uses information from a paper previously written and resubmits it in another assignment or course without acknowledgement (APA, 2020).
+Another form of plagiarism occurs when a student uses information from an assignment previously written and resubmits it in another assignment or course without acknowledgement (APA, 2020).
 In reality a student is academically ‘double-dipping' by seeking to receive credit for work already submitted.
 Such unauthorized and uncited reuse of a student’s academic work is self-plagiarism and carries the same consequences as other forms of plagiarism.
-Therefore, before reusing material from previous papers for assignments, students must:
+Therefore, before reusing material from previous assignments, students must:

 - Receive prior written permission from the current instructor to reuse information from previous work.
 Instructors may ask to view the material to be reused and have the authority to decide whether or not to accept this work in fulfillment of course requirements.
 Permission is inferred when the assignment instructions specify the use of previous work, such as when assignments build on previous work in the same course.